Lessons & Coachings

 Depending on the distance, I can travel to your home or another location for the lessons.
 Home-schooled children, collegiate students, the self-employed, retirees or those with flexible schedules may opt for lessons earlier in the day.

 Now offering remote lessons through Zoom!
 The feedback has been very positive about my lessons conducted remotely, and a lot can be accomplished learning this way.
+Many students are reporting a deeper appreciation for music studies and even practicing!
 I am constantly finding ways to make learning more efficient and engaging.
 Remote lessons offer a lot of flexibility in scheduling across time zones, and convenience.
-It is easy to set-up, best if there is a stable internet connection.
-A laptop is optimal for seeing details such as posture and hand positions in the video, and it is easy to adjust the camera angle.
-A desktop with camera or a tablet could also work.
+It is easy to set-up with a stable internet connection.
+A laptop is optimal for seeing details such as posture and hand positions in the video, and it is easy to adjust the camera angle, although a desktop with camera or a tablet could also work.
 Contact me for more information or to schedule a lesson!
 The first lesson may take some extra time getting adjusted, which I will add at no additional charge.
 You will receive your full lesson time when the music-making begins.

-New!
-Remote Mini Lessons: Short guided practices or extra help between regular lessons.
+Mini-lessons are short guided practices or extra help between regular lessons.
+They are easy to set-up and help students feel less isolated while accelerating towards goals and achievements.
 Mini lessons can be scheduled as needed, and generally range from 15 to 30 minutes.

 Other Instruments and Subjects:

-If you would like a different perspective from your usual routine, then a one-time lesson, short-term lessons, or even practice sessions for any instrument can be arranged.
+If you would like a different perspective from your usual routine, contact me for a one-time lesson, short-term lessons, or even practice sessions for any instrument.

 Chamber Music Coachings: